svilupp/AIHelpMe.jl/README.md

 **Q: Why do we need Cohere API Key?**
 A: Cohere's API is used to re-rank the best matching snippets from the documentation.
 It's free to use in limited quantities (ie, ~thousand requests per month), which should be enough for most users.
 Re-ranking improves the quality and accuracy of the answers.

+**Q: Why do we need Tavily API Key?**
+A: Tavily's API is used to search the best matching snippets from the documentation.
+It's free to use in limited quantities (ie, ~thousand requests per month), which should be enough for most users.
+Searching improves the quality and accuracy of the answers.

+**Q: Can we use Ollama (locally-hosted) models?**
+A: Yes, see the Advanced section in the docs.

 ## Future Directions

 AIHelpMe is continuously evolving.
 Future updates may include:
+- GUI interface (I'm looking at you, Stipple.jl!)
-- Tools to trace the provenance of answers (ie, where did the answer come from?).
+- Better tools to trace the provenance of answers (ie, where did the answer come from?).
 - Creation of a gold standard Q&A dataset for evaluation.
 - Refinement of the RAG ingestion pipeline for optimized chunk processing and deduplication.
 - Introduction of context filtering to focus on specific modules.